With the banning of electric scooters on campus, Concordia students will now have one less way of getting from class to class.

 The ban on e-scooters comes after a student accidentally backed their electric scooter into the glass on the main floor of the Koehnke Community Center in early September and shattered a section of it.

-This was not the first time that there had been an incident involving a student and their scooter.
+The accident was brought to the attention of David Witken, the director of public safety.
+It was not the first time that there had been an incident involving a student and their scooter.

-“It was early in the semester, and we had already gotten reports about students riding scooters inside buildings and down hallways and almost hitting bystanders,” said Witken.
+“It was early in the semester, and we had already gotten reports about students riding scooters inside buildings and down hallways, and almost hitting bystanders,” said Witken.

 The email also said that while bikes, skateboards, and self-propelled scooters were still allowed on campus, they were not permitted inside buildings or the parking structure.